Smithay/calloop/doc/src/ch00-00-where-to-start.md

 ## How to do X in Calloop

-If you're looking for how to do a specific thing in Calloop, [look at chapter 4](ch04-00-how-to-do-x-in-calloop.md).
+If you're looking for how to integrate a specific thing in Calloop (eg. futures, network sockets), [look at chapter 4](ch04-00-how-to-do-x-in-calloop.md).